 Our program collaborates with many of the wonderful nonprofits throughout Marin that make our community so vibrant.

-The YWCA of San Francisco & Marin is part of a worldwide movement dedicated to eliminating racism, empowering women, and promoting peace, justice, freedom and dignity for all.
+The YWCA of Golden Gate Silicon Valley is part of a worldwide movement dedicated to eliminating racism, empowering women, and promoting peace, justice, freedom and dignity for all.

 Established in 1878, our association is one of the oldest and most respected women’s organizations in the San Francisco Bay Area.
 Our program priorities focus on providing (1) safe, clean, and healthy affordable housing for seniors and disabled persons, (2) economic empowerment for women and girls, and (3) community understanding about racial justice and women’s issues.